Members without a Club

 While that is blessedly true, our pastor suggested we have tended to invert (if not pervert) the subtlety of Jesus's message here.
 That is, we've behaved like we're privileged members of an exclusive club, one that has all sorts of rules to keep others out.
 One that gets to tell them how wrong they are.
 One that should be full of joy and open arms, but is instead full of stern sobriety and pointing fingers.
 One that nobody would really want to join anyway, even if it were a club, which it isn't.

 For one thing, we're on a journey toward perfection rather than cloistered in a cozy clubhouse, and in the same chapter Jesus told his followers that the many rooms in his Father's house were being prepared.
 We aren't living in them yet.
 Our clubhouse is not our current home.
 We have merely started the trip, and yet...

 We forget where we come from.

 Intersecting Faith & Life: Comfort others with this verse.
 There are a lot of hurting people in this world who point to this text as the source of their conundrum with Christianity.
-Remind them that we're not about keeping people out, evoking a membership privilege to remind them who and what is wrong, or even condemning them to a more dire fate.
-In fact, it has so little to do with do's and don'ts, and everything to do with grace, freedom, and acceptance.
+Remind them that we're not about keeping people out, evoking a membership privilege or condemning them to a more dire fate.
+Let God do His job.
+Our own part has so little to do with do's and don'ts, and everything to do with sending out party invitations via grace, freedom, and acceptance.
 I was lost, and someone pointed me to this road.
 Many others had tried before, but their words finally took hold and my eyes were opened to see it was indeed the right road.
 Pure blood was shed for you as it was for anyone who would accept it, repent, seek forgiveness, know joy.
 Here's a Bible.
-Won't you read it and join us on The Way?
+Won't you read it and join us on our merry Way?